johnferguson1989/tpj_paper_Ferguson2019/README.md

 All_traits.csv: Mean values for all measured and modelled traits

-Segemented_example.R: R code demonstrating the use of custom functions to model Tcrit, m1, m2
+Segemented_example.R: R code demonstrating the use of custom functions to model Tcrit, m1, m2.
+Data required for this example are found in the sub-branch of this respository